spacetelescope/science-platform-images/doc/FRAMEWORK.md

 `notebooks` files.
 Similarly, changing package definitions you need to re-install those package lists prior to seeing the effects.

-### Updating Frozen and Chilly Images
+### Updating Frozen Images

 Reproducing Docker images in a repeatable way requires freezing the versions of important packages.
-To do this our build scripts output summation requirements.yml and requirements.txt files which govern consolidated environment installs for frozen and chilly builds.
+To do this our build scripts output summation requirements.yml and requirements.txt files which govern consolidated environment installs for frozen builds.
 A frozen build pins every package with package==version where version is typically `x.y.z`.
-A chilly build pins x.y.z requirements with ~= when requirements are of the form `x.y.z` whiuch lets the .z float to the highest patch version.
-Chilly generally lets oddball formats float because ~= won't work.

 #### USE_FROZEN